fermionicplants/fermionicplants/README.md

 # 🛰️ Security Research | fermionicplants

 Mathematics, numerical analysis, and ML supply chain security.
 I specialize in fuzzing binary parsers and identifying logic failures in model serialization.
-Masters in Physics and Engineering
+Masters in Experimental Physics and Engineering fuzzing code for fun iguess
 Everything is math

 ---